eic/tutorial-developing-benchmarks/episodes/04-status_flags.md

 Now every time the plotting macro is run, it will generate the `json` file `benchmark_output/u_rho_eff.json` with this status flag.
 In order propagate this flag through the pipeline, you need also to create a top-level `json` file which will collect all status flags in your benchmark.

-In your benchmark directory, create a file titled `benchmark.json`, or copy [this one](https://github.com/eic/tutorial-developing-benchmarks/blob/gh-pages/files/benchmark.json).
+In your benchmark directory, create a file titled `benchmark.json`, or copy [this ready-made benchmark.json](files/benchmark.json).
 The file should contain a name and title for your benchmark, as well as a description:

 ```json
 {
   "name": "YOUR BENCHMARK NAME",